romansinkus/barrowTech/README.md

 Inside the `barrowTech` directory:
 - run the command: `npm install` for the complete front-end package installation
-- run the command: `npm dev run` to launch the front-end processes and Installing
+- run the command: `npm dev run` to launch the front-end processes and Help
-How/where to download your program
-Any modifications needed to be made to files/folders Executing program
-How to run the program
-Step-by-step bullets
-code blocks for commands
-Help
 Any advise for common problems or issues.